Non-local correlation effects due to virtual spin-flip processes in itinerant electron ferromagnets: Theory

 where the screened interaction $W$ is drawn as wavy line, the many-body Green function $G$ is represented by a double line and the three-leg vertex $\varGamma$ (drawn as triangle)is defined through the self-consistent equation

 with the effective proper two-particle interaction (four-leg vertex) block given by the functional derivative

-In the latter equations the italic numbers represent the spatial and time variable $\mathit{1}=(\vb*{x},t)$ and a plus as superscript indicates that the time is modified by an infinitesimal $\epsilon$: $\mathit{1}^+=(\vb*{x},t+\epsilon)$.
-Furthermore, we used a summation and integration convention: Each spatial or time variable (spin index) appearing only on one side of an equation is integrated (summed) over.
+In the latter expression the italic numbers represent the spatial and time variable $\mathit{1}=(\vb*{x},t)$.
 From now on we consider only ferromagnetic systems where charge fluctuations are decoupled from the transverse spin fluctuations.
 At the same time, they are coupled with longitudinal spin fluctuations \cite{Katsnelson2004,Buczek2020} but we will not consider these processes in the present paper.
 As long as the fundamental interaction (Coulomb potential in our case) is spin independent, even in the case of spin polarized systems, the screened interaction $W$ cannot mediate a spin flip.
 Moreover, the screened interaction depends only on the charge part of the vertex function and therefore it is not affected by the electron-magnon interaction at all.
 Consequently, the only way for the electron-magnon scattering to enter the theory is through the vertex correction in the self-energy relation \ref{eqn_slfe_Hedin}.
 We use in our theory the three-leg vertex to first order

 The first term in the latter equation, leading to the well known GW approximation \cite{Hedin1965,GW_review}, does not involve electron-magnon scattering.
-Hence, for the remainder of this work, only the second term (linear in $\varXi$) will be analyzed.
-As was shown in a number of preceding works \cite{Ng1986,Vignale1985b}, $\varXi$ can be divided into three classes of which only one type (diagrams reducible in the electron-hole channel) involves the scattering of an electron with a hole of opposite spin (i.e. involve magnons).
+Hence, for the remainder of this work, only the second term (linear in $\fdv{\varSigma}{G}$) will be analyzed.
+As was shown in a number of preceding works \cite{Ng1986,Vignale1985b}, $\fdv{\varSigma}{G}$ can be divided into three classes of which only one type (diagrams reducible in the electron-hole channel) involves the scattering of an electron with a hole of opposite spin (i.e. involve magnons).
 Those diagrams are of the form

-where $\hat{\varXi}$ are irreducible diagrams and the arrows represent the spin directions.
+where $I$ are irreducible diagrams and the arrows represent the spin directions.
 The latter diagrams can be written compactly using the transverse two particle correlation function $L$ defined through the Bethe-Salpeter equation